-Excellent

-✓ A data dictionary is available to explain the meaning of data elements, their origin, format and relationships i Find out more about the data dictionary from the Custodian (contact details below).
+Fair

+$\stackrel{\wedge}{\sim}$
-Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions).

-- ✓ Information is available to help users evaluate the accuracy of the data and any level of error - Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - Information is available to explain ambiguous or technical terms used in the data i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below).

-i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below).

-i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).
+- ✓ Information is available about the primary data sources and methods of data collection (e.g. instruments, forms, instructions). - ✓ Information is available to explain concepts, help users correctly interpret the data and understand how it can be used - X A data dictionary is available to explain the meaning of data elements, their origin, format and relationships - X Information is available to help users evaluate the accuracy of the data and any level of error - X Information is available to explain ambiguous or technical terms used in the data - ${f i}$ Find out more about the data dictionary from the Custodian (contact details below). - i Find out more about the primary data sources and methods of data collection from the Custodian (contact details below). - i Find out more about concepts used in this dataset and how to understand or interpret the data from the Custodian (contact details below). - i Find out more about ambiguous or technical terms used in the data from the Custodian (contact details below).